SAP/abap-cleaner/docs/rules/ChainRule.md

     CONSTANTS any_constant TYPE i VALUE 1.
     CONSTANTS other_constant TYPE i VALUE 2.

     " BEGIN OF ...
-END OF blocks are always kept as a chain:
+END OF blocks are kept as a chain, however other types around " them are unchained; tables using the structure can be kept in the chain:
-    TYPES:
+    TYPES ty_any_type TYPE string.
-      BEGIN of xy,
+    TYPES: BEGIN of ty_s_any,
-        a TYPE x,
+             a TYPE i,
-        b TYPE y,
+             b TYPE string,
-      END OF xy.
+           END OF ty_s_any,
+           ty_tt_any TYPE STANDARD TABLE OF ty_s_any WITH EMPTY KEY, ty_ts_any TYPE SORTED TABLE OF ty_s_any WITH UNIQUE KEY a.
+    TYPES ty_other_type TYPE i.
+    TYPES ty_third_type TYPE i.

     METHODS setup.
     METHODS unchain.